COSC-499-W2025/capstone-project-team-2/README.md

 ## 📝 Project Overview

 This project is being developed as part of **COSC 499: Capstone Project** at UBCO.
-The project is **Mining Digital Work Artifacts** is tool designed to help individual analyze reflect on their digtal creavtive and professional output.
-The main focus is  on extracting and analyzing artifacts generated udring the course of everyday work activites, including **Programming coce**, **Repositories**, **documents**, **notes**, **desgin sketches** and **media files** through the collecting of the user data and the associated metadata, the system will provide insight into the user's contribution, creative direction, and project evolution.
-This will allow the user/individuals to gain better insight into their work habbits, showcase their contributions, and also highlight their personal growth
+The project, titled **Mining Digital Work Artifacts**, is a tool designed to help individuals analyze and reflect on their digtal creative and professional output.
+The main focus is on extracting and analyzing artifacts generated during the course of everyday work activites, including **Programming code**, **Repositories**, **documents**, **notes**, **desgin sketches** and **media files**.
+Through the collection of the users data and associated metadata, the system will provide insight into the user's contribution, creative direction, and project evolution.
+This will allow the user/individual to gain better insight into their work habits, showcase their contributions, and highlight their personal growth.

-The platform target users are **graduating students** and **early career professionals** who want to improve their **personal portfolio**
+The platforms target users are **graduating students** and **early career professionals** who want to improve their **personal portfolio**

 - **Course:** COSC 499 (Winter 2025)
 - **Team:** Team 2
 - **Tech Stack:** Python
 - **Team Members**:
-   - Immanuel Wiessler(20803375)
+   - Immanuel Wiessler
    - Sam Smith
    - Puneet Maan
    - Samantha Manranda
    - Cameron Gillespie
-   - Mahi Gangal (27227875)
+   - Mahi Gangal

 ---